christoph-cullmann/qmk/readme.md

 # Christoph Cullmann's Layout

+32 key layout

-Derived from the Miryoku layout.
+Derived from the standard Planck layout and ideas from the Miryoku layout.

 https://github.com/manna-harbour/miryoku